MMesbahU/Weggis/Files/angsd.md

 # Brief tutorial on ANGSD

-input files \\
-how to build up a command line \\
-some examples on geno/snp calling \\
-intro on summary stats \\

-MAPPED DATA > FILTERING

-In this section, we will show how to perform a basic filtering of sites, after the reads have been mapped or aligned.

 For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen at the University of Copenhagen.
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

+By the end of this tutorial you will learn:
+* input and output files
+* how to build up a command line
+* some examples on SNP and genotype calling
+* estimation of summary stats

 We will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
 The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.